"You can't educate a child who is not healthy, and you can't keep a child healthy who is not educated"

 - Developing Individualized Education Plans

-- Advocating for families and children to receive social services
+- Advocating for children and families to receive social services

-For individual students, school nurses are in charge of:
+For each individual student, school nurses are accountable for:

 - Assessing and monitoring sick or injured children